benjamin-chan/BDP2_125_Gillingham/README.md

 ## Methods

 A mixed linear effects model was estimated for each aim.
-Metabolomic values were transformed to the log-10 scale.
+Metabolomic values were log-transformed, then normalized.
 Fixed effects for Aim 1 were activity, genotype, and metabolite.
 Fixed effects for Aim 2 were chow, genotype, and metabolite.
 All 2-way and 3-way interactions between fixed effects were included in the models.